 This is a guest post by Jennifer Scott.

-Jennifer works as online editor at Best Australian Writers (https://bestaustralianwriters.com/).
-Also, she is a business developer that works in different areas of education, technology, security and various types of online marketing.
-Prior to business developing Jennifer was consultant at Deloitte, and managed security services provider and developer of a wide range of security solutions.
+Jennifer works as an online editor at Best Australian Writers (https://bestaustralianwriters.com/).
+Also, she is a business developer that works in different areas of education, technology, security, and various types of online marketing.
+Prior to business developing Jennifer was a consultant at Deloitte, and managed security services provider and developer of a wide range of security solutions.